galacticcouncil/Basilisk-XCM/README.md

 <br>
 <p>
-In Method5(rococo_transfer_MultiAssetWithFee_FromParachainToParachain) the only difference is we also define the fees to transfer
+In Method5(rococo_transfer_MultiAssetWithFee_FromParachainToParachain) the only difference is we also define the fees to transfer.
 </p>
 <p>
-In Method4(rococo_transfer_MultiAssetS_FromParachainToParachain) and Method3 (rococo_transfer_multiCurrencies) we can expand and send multiple asset or currencies with only one XCM transaction but also defining which of these assets will be the one to pay fees at the destination parachain.
+In Method4(rococo_transfer_MultiAssetS_FromParachainToParachain) and Method3 (rococo_transfer_multiCurrencies) we can expand and send multiple assets or currencies with only one XCM transaction but also defining which of these assets will be the one to pay fees at the destination parachain.
-<br>Note: When using these functions we need to know what assets the destination parachain accepts as eligible to pay the fees
+<br>Note: When using these functions we need to know what assets are eligible to pay the fees at the destination parachain.
 </p>
 <p>
-Method1(rococo_transfer_currency) is the simplest of all to use, as only the destination parachain code, account to send BSX to, and amount are required
+Method1(rococo_transfer_currency) is the simplest of all to use, as only the destination parachain code, account to send BSX to, and amount are required.
 </p>
 <p>
-Method2(rococo_transfer_currencyWithFee) is very similar to Method1(rococo_transfer_currency) but with the added argument of stating the fees we want to pass along with the XCM transfer
+Method2(rococo_transfer_currencyWithFee) is very similar to Method1(rococo_transfer_currency) but with the added argument of stating the fees we want to pass along with the XCM transfer.
 </p>

-> TIP: Find the code block below and comment  rococo_transfer_Asset_FromParachainToParachain and uncomment any other Method to see the XCM transaction
+> TIP: Find the code block below and comment  rococo_transfer_Asset_FromParachainToParachain and uncomment any other Method to see the XCM transaction.

 <br>